RandyGaul/cute_framework/doc/protocol.md

 2. If the `packet type` byte is greater than 7, ignore the packet.
 3. The server ignores packets of types *challenge response packet*, *connection denied packet*, and *connection accepted packet*.
 4. The client ignores packets of types *challenge request packet* and *connect token packet*.
-* If the packet's size pre-encryption is not within acceptable range, as defined by the packet type, ignore the packet.
-For example, the *connect token packet* must be exactly 1024 bytes.
-All other packets can be within the post-encryption ranges (listed below), with 16 + 8 + 1 (25) bytes added for the encryption `HMAC bytes`, `sequence nonce`, and `packet type` byte (so for example, the *keeapalive packet* packet pre-encryption should be exactly 0 + 25 (25) bytes in size).
+5. If the packet's `encrypted bytes` is not within acceptable range, as defined by the packet type, ignore the packet.
+A table of acceptable sizes is given just below the end of these 7 steps.
-5. If the packet fails replay protection, ignore the packet.
+6. If the packet fails replay protection, ignore the packet.
 See the [Replay Protection](#replay-protection) section for more info.
-6. If the packet fails to decrypt with the AEAD primitive, ignore the packet.
+7. If the packet fails to decrypt with the AEAD primitive, ignore the packet.
-7. If the packet's size post-decryption is not within the ranges specified by each packet format in the [Unencrypted Packets](#unencrypted-packets) section, ignore the packet.
-Here's a table of acceptable sizes.

-Packet Type | Size Post-Encryption
+Packet Type | `encrypted bytes` Size
 --- | ---
 *connect token packet* | 1008 bytes
 *keepalive packet* | 0 bytes